pineboat/pineboat.github.io/content/post/regular_expressions_first_line_of_defence.md

 `[A-F]` | Looks for a single letter between A to F.
 `[123]+` | Plus (+) looks for one or more occurrence of the characters within the set.
 This one matches "23132" substring that consists of 1, 2 & 3 within a larger string "abc23132"
 &#124;  | Pipe symbol stands for OR
-`\d` | A shorthand for numerals
+`\d` | A shorthand for numerals.
+Matches a single numeric digit.
-`\D` | A shorthand for non-numeric characters
+`\D` | A shorthand for non-numeric characters.
+Anything other than numerals that'll be matched by `\d`.

 ## 03. Find Duplicates

+This is the actual problem for which I started paying attention to regular expressions, which eventually led to this post.
 You've been given a string.
 Find out if it has been infused with duplicate characters before sunset.

 Here is the solution for duplicate characters appearing immediately after an occurrence:

 ```js
 /(\w)\1/.test("abc"); //false
 /(\w)\1/.test("abb"); //true